A detailed comparison of VAST and VPAID, plus more information on how they work to help you choose the right one for your video ads.

 - VAST: Supports standard form of video ads within in-stream videos across all compliant video players.

-- VAST: Offers uniform way of exchanging data between ad server to video player independent of any technology.
+- VAST: Offers a uniform way of exchanging data between ad servers to video players independent of any technology.

-- VPAID: Offers API integration to facilitate video players to accept more ads independent of the complexity in video advertising.
+- VPAID: Offers API integration to facilitate video players to accept more ads independent of the complexity of video advertising.